maptv/maptv.github.io/dec/date/index.md

 [POSIX weekday
 numbers](https://pubs.opengroup.org/onlinepubs/007904875/utilities/date.html#:~:text=weekday%20as%20a%20decimal%20number%20%5B0%2C6%5D%20(0%3Dsunday)).
-The current Dec date, , can be turned into the current day of the week (dotw) date, |y|+d-w+w, by isolating the current POSIX weekday number, , from the current doty.
-To convert a Dec dotw date into a normal Dec date, we solve for the doty: d-w+w=d.
+The current Dec date, , can be turned into the current day of the week (dotw) date, |y|+d-w+w, by subtracting the POSIX weekday number, , from the doty, , and leaving the addition of the difference and the POSIX weekday number, , unsolved.

 Dec dotw dates can be further modified to include [POSIX week numbers](https://pubs.opengroup.org/onlinepubs/007904875/utilities/date.html#:~:text=week%20of%20the%20year%20(sunday%20as%20the%20first%20day%20of%20the%20week)%20as%20a%20decimal%20number%20%5B00%2C53%5D.%20all%20days%20in%20a%20new%20year%20preceding%20the%20first%20sunday%20shall%20be%20considered%20to%20be%20in%20week%200.).
-To find the current Dec week number, , we add the POSIX weekday number of Day 0, , to the current doty and divide by 7.
+To find the current Dec week number, , we add the POSIX weekday number of Day 0, , to the current doty and [floor divide]() by 7.
 To convert the current Dec week date, , into a normal Dec date, we subtract the POSIX weekday number of Day 0: 7\*U+w-w=d.

 Following the Dec week date pattern, we can adapt Dec dates to use any other fixed-length calendar unit, including the 20-day